TheJonassss/InkTrapGenerator/README.md

 Ink Trap Generator finds the concave joints of a glyph — the sharp inner corners where strokes meet, such as the crotches of `M N V W K v w x` — and carves an ink trap into each one.
 Detection uses the real outline tangents (straight or curved), so it works for both Sans Serif and Serif, including curved-bracket joints.
 Smooth (tangent-continuous) junctions, like where a bowl meets a stem, are left untouched.

-Each trap is built directly on the real segment: on curves the bézier is split exactly with de Casteljau, never approximated on the tangent.
-Geometry is computed in pure Python (no Cocoa drawing objects) and nodes are rewritten in place, so components are never altered.
+Each trap is built directly on the real segment: on curves the bézier is split with de Casteljau, so the trap follows the curved segment.
+Geometry is computed in pure Python (no Cocoa drawing objects) and nodes are rewritten in place; components are left unchanged.

 ---